fromhtoz/RobotframeworkDemo/UI_Tests_Google_Search/README.md

     > launch_robot.sh
 ## Layout
 1. UI_Stock_Search.robot
-    * This is a test case file, and demonstrated the use of Test Templates
+    * This is a test case file to demonstrate the use of Test Templates
 ## Runtime Examples
 1. Running all tests recursively.
     > robot ./